nrepl/nrepl/doc/usage.md

 able to easily restart the server, etc., you might want to put the value `start-server` returns into an atom or somesuch.
-Anyway, once your app is running an nREPL server, you can connect to it from a tool like Leiningen or Counterclockwise or Reply, or from another Clojure process, as shown in [Connecting to an nREPL Server](#connecting-to-an-nrepl-server).
+Anyway, once your app is running an nREPL server, you can connect to it from a tool like Leiningen or Counterclockwise or REPL-y, or from another Clojure process, as shown in [Connecting to an nREPL Server](#connecting-to-an-nrepl-server).

 You can stop the server with `(stop-server server)`.